-We all share in this responsibility.–Donna Berber, Glimmer CEO and Founder
+We all share in this responsibility.–Donna Berber, Executive Chair and Glimmer Founder

 Tremendous Progress & Infinite Opportunity

 Since then, Glimmer has grown tremendously.
 In 2009, Barron’s ranked Glimmer sixth on a list of "The 25 Best Givers" and seventh in 2010.
-To date, Glimmer has invested $85 million and completed more than 10,000 projects—impacting the lives of more than 5 million people in rural Ethiopia.
-As CEO, Donna's vision continues to guide Glimmer to lift communities out of extreme poverty and offer the most vulnerable populations the resources they need to build a sustainable future.
+To date, Glimmer has invested $100 million and completed more than 10,000 projects—impacting the lives of more than 5 million people in rural Ethiopia.
+As Executive Chair, Donna's vision continues to guide Glimmer to lift communities out of extreme poverty and offer the most vulnerable populations the resources they need to build a sustainable future.